eelcocramer/node-bluetooth-serial-port/README.md

 #### BluetoothSerialPort.inquire()

 Starts searching for bluetooth devices.
 When a device is found a 'found' event will be emitted.

+#### BluetoothSerialPort.inquireSync()

+Starts searching synchronously for bluetooth devices.
+When a device is found a 'found' event will be emitted.

 #### BluetoothSerialPort.findSerialPortChannel(address, callback[, errorCallback])